satyakonmsft/skype-docs/Skype/SDN/articles/debugging-the-sdn-manager.md

 ---
-title: Debugging the SDN Interface SDN Manager
+title: Debug the SDN Interface SDN Manager

-ms.assetid: 5567fd7c-4567-47c4-8aa2-456564fcd087
+description: The Skype for Business SDN Interface provides several advanced features to improve security and to help you debug configuration issues. ms.date: 03/29/2022 ms.assetid: 5567fd7c-4567-47c4-8aa2-456564fcd087
 ---

-# Debugging the SDN Interface SDN Manager
+# Debug the SDN Interface SDN Manager

  **Applies to**: Lync Server 2013 | Skype for Business 2015 | Skype for Business 2019

 The Skype for Business SDN Interface provides several advanced features to improve security and to help you debug configuration issues.

-## Activating WCF service logging
+## Activate WCF service logging

 The SDN Manager supports advanced debugging by using the Windows Communication Foundation (WCF).
 Instead of detailing how to use or change this, we provide an example as an illustration as follows.
-For complete information on this subject, see the [WCF documentation](https://msdn.microsoft.com/en-us/library/dd456779%28v=vs.110%29.aspx).
+For complete information on this subject, see the [WCF documentation](https://msdn.microsoft.com/library/dd456779%28v=vs.110%29.aspx).
 By uncommenting and customizing the section that follows, which is an excerpt from an SDNManager.exe.config file, you can receive low level debugging logs from the WCF service.

 ```xml